What is COVID-END?

-The plain-language summaries that COVID-END has produced can be found here.
+The plain-language summaries that COVID-END produced can be found here.

 Why engage the public in evidence syntheses?

-COVID-END is committed to ensuring that the perspectives of the public are woven into its work for two principal reasons:
+COVID-END was committed to ensuring that the perspectives of the public were woven into its work for two principal reasons:

 - Policies and guidelines impact everyone’s lives.
-So, it makes sense that everyone’s experiences are taken into account when decision-makers create these policies and guidelines.
+So, it made sense that everyone’s experiences should be taken into account when decision-makers created these policies and guidelines.

-- We all live together and the choices we make to manage the pandemic in our everyday lives have an impact on us, our loved ones, our neighbours, and everyone else around us.
-Every day, people can (and already have) made major contributions to COVID-END,
+- We all live together and the choices we made to manage the pandemic in our everyday lives had an impact on us, our loved ones, our neighbours, and everyone else around us.
+Every day, people made major contributions to COVID-END,

 doing things like: